julelang/manual/src/some-questions.md

 Jule defines the concept of a panic not as part of the error-handling mechanism, but as an **irrecoverable state** indicating that the program can no longer continue safely.

 For this reason, panic is not used to control program flow and is never treated as a recoverable error.
-All recoverable situations must be modeled through exceptional functions, which represent explicit and expected failures.
+All recoverable situations must be modeled through fallible functions, which represent explicit and expected failures.
 This establishes a strict distinction between errors and program violations:

-- **Exceptional conditions**: Failures that may occur during normal execution and are expected to be handled by the caller.
+- **Error conditions**: Failures that may occur during normal execution and are expected to be handled by the caller.
 - **Panic conditions**: Indicate a violation of a contract, an internal invariant, or the program’s logic.
 At this point, correct continuation of execution can no longer be guaranteed.

 Jule does **not perform stack unwinding** during a panic.
 A panic causes the runtime to terminate the program immediately.
 This is a deliberate design decision and reflects that panic is not a recovery mechanism, but by definition a terminating signal.